 Sometimes, it may be the PM2 just needs a restart for the app to come alive.

-You can restart PM2 on the web app deployment page.
+You can restart PM2 on the workflow deployment page.

 Did you designate the correct entry point?